 Losing him was my worst fear.
 We nearly lost him in 9/11 and since that day I was terrified he would die.
 So when I finally did lose him, I was crushed and falling apart.
 I was unglued and couldn’t sleep.
 How could I exist still with him gone?
 It felt beyond the laws of physics for this to be happening.
 I’ve only ever existed with him in my world.
 After the first two days of grieving, my eyes were dark from constant crying.
 I had a grief counseling session and saw my GP, who helped me devise better coping and medication to alleviate the physical strain of the grief.
 I used every tool I could knowing that those weeks were the worst of it.
 The quicksand of mourning gradually lost its hold on me and I found firm ground again and could take careful steps toward functionality and laughter.
 Each day has some tears and some laughter in it.
 A balance that will be my normal for a while I suspect.

 We had not hugged Bill in 18 months and I missed him every day of that.
 Did you know his favorite drink was chocolate milk?
 He loved his dog children.
-Did you know he played the guitar and accordion?
+Did you know he played the guitar (he had two Martin acoustics) and accordion?
 He made up all the bedtime stories he told me as a child – and he always meant to write them down and publish them.
 He played Barbies with me and did the voices.
 We loved road trips together.
 He studied Ancient Greek, Latin, German, and could speak French.
 Would it surprise you to know his IQ was 161?
 He was a great tennis player and loved chess, which he played virtually with Optimus most weekends.
 The last summer we visited, he would build Minecraft LEGO with Optimus after work.
 He was a talented artist and as a child at bath time he would literally ‘draw me a bath’ with paper and pencil.
 His enthusiasm was contagious.
 He loved wandering Paris and was an amazing photographer.
 In my 20s, I moved back home and got to know my parents as fellow adults.
 It helped me really learn about myself through them and also left with me no room for ego.
 It was an experience I value so much.
 In that time, my dad was my hairdresser.
 Yes, a computer scientist with a PhD did my haircuts and highlights.
 He joked his chemistry classes were finally getting used.